Drugs A - Z

 - pregnant or trying to get pregnant

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You may take this medicine with or without food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.
+Do not stop taking this medicine suddenly except upon the advice of your doctor.
+Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.